 The best way to get existing customers to opt into WhatsApp opt-in is by utilizing channels you already use to talk to them.

-Companies usually deploy a large variety of channels to engage and interact with their customers.
+Other than WhatsApp, companies usually deploy a large variety of channels to engage and interact with their customers.
 From emails to SMS and everything in between, the larger the company, the more likely they are to use multiple touchpoints.

 Unfortunately, to a customer, this usually feels like spam.
 A food delivery company doesn’t have to send me a mail to tell me my food has been delivered after they’ve already sent me an in-app notification, an SMS and had the driver call to let me know he’s at my door.